Last updated on April 8th, 2022

 Whilst some pavement accidents are nobody’s fault, if you can prove that the council/local authority’s negligence led to your injuries, you may be eligible to claim compensation by filing a pavement accident claim.

-Am I Able To Claim Compensation For A Pavement Accident?
+- Am I Eligible To Make A Pavement Accident Claim?

 Tripping on a loose paving slab or damaged tarmac can result in a lot of pain and suffering.
 Amongst other injuries, you could suffer cuts and bruises, broken bones and also head injuries.
 In some cases, these pavement trip and fall injuries could cause long-term suffering even after many attempts at surgery or other forms of treatment.
 So, can you sue the council for falling on an uneven pavement?